VCHSRobots/EpicScouts/README.md

 README File for EpicTeam Project
 =================================
-12/29/2015
+01/16/2016

-This repository is for the Epic Team website.
+This repository is for the Epic Scouts website.

 It contains all the code for getting the website to run, including: php, html, javascript, and sql.
 In addition it contains various documentation files.